Motivic, logarithmic, and topological Milnor fibrations: Effect of a blowing-up

 \begin{cor} $\sigma: \tMtop\to \Mtop$ is a homotopy equivalence. \end{cor}

-\begin{proof} Since the fibres are contractible, $\sigma^\top$ is a weak homotopy equivalence by a theorem of Smale \cite{Sma57}, and hence, by Whitehead theorem, it is a homotopy equivalence since the involved objects are CW-complexes. \end{proof}
+\begin{proof} Since the fibres are contractible, $\sigma^\top$ is a weak homotopy equivalence by a theorem of Smale \cite{Sma57}.
+Hence, by the Whitehead theorem, it is a homotopy equivalence since the involved objects are CW-complexes. \end{proof}